-I've long contended that frontline politicians don’t do as much as people think.
-By this account their rhetoric is largely a performance while structural change moves at a glacial pace conservatively.
-On the news agenda most events don’t effect most people being essentially for story value.
-Progress in the world happens discreetly through the forces of creative imagination and initiative, attributes lacking in politics.
+I've long contended that headline politicians don’t do as much as people think.
+Their rhetoric is mainly performative while structural change moves at a glacial pace conservatively.
+On the news agenda most events don’t really effect most people being essentially for story value.
+Progress in the world happens discreetly through the forces of creative imagination and initiative, attributes too often lacking among leaders.

-Although I should probably revise that now with Britain leaving the European Union, much of what I said at the time still stands: a referendum was only a starting point, a license to make new agreements in a contingent process that could drag on with uncertain outcomes.
+Although I might revise that now with Britain leaving the European Union, much of what I said at the time still stands: a referendum was only a starting point, a license to negotiate in a contingent process that could drag on with uncertain outcomes.
 So far so true with Brexit.
-I’d also noted that the Scottish referendum was hatched by a small group of ideologues initially with minimal support in the wider community.
-Likewise the British one: know anyone over the last forty years here who had their life ruined by the EU?
-Me neither.
-Passions were ignited and votes were cast in both these binary ballots for complex reasons.
+I’d also noted that the Scottish referendum was initially hatched by a small group of ideologues with minimal support in the wider community.
+Likewise the British one.
+Who can honestly say they were so troubled by EU membership these past forty years, so irredeemably violated by its intrusions, that cutting ties was the only remedy?
+Very few I imagine.
+Passions were aroused and votes were cast in both these binary ballots for reasons complex and difficult to analyse despite what the protagonists say.

-Where I may have misjudged was in assuming that UK politics never frightens the horses.
-With the old horses looking distinctly nervous currently in the wake of a Leave vote, that argument is becoming precarious.
+However, I may have misjudged in assuming that the system in the UK never frightens the horses.
+With the old horses looking distinctly nervous currently in the wake of a Leave vote, that belief is becoming precarious.
 Add America’s recent electing of a new president, a wildcard figure who appears to be throwing away the rulebook, and the liberal consensus is seriously on the back foot.
 A political firmament established across our lifetimes is in jeopardy, hijacked by so called populists and right-leaning demagogues with designs on returning society to a questionable version of the past.

 Demagogues & Deplorables

 It’s not proper to blame the people but I do.
 Apart from those who didn’t bother going to the polls I blame the ones who acted out of vengeance, the ones who used their vote as a protest thus saddling us all with the world-views of Trump and Farage.
 These two speak for the dispossessed apparently, the disgruntled, the ones who got “left behind” while the rest live in splendour.
 Who are these unhappy people I wondered?
 It might be easier to say what they're not.
 They’re not intellectual or cosmopolitan, not sophisticated or multi-cultural, not lesbian, gay, transgender or feminist.
-Masculinist might be how to describe them, mainly unreconstructed men propped up by women inured to their sexism.
+Regressive might be the word.
+Or masculinist, as in mainly unreconstructed men propped up by women inured to their sexism.

 I recognise them well enough.
 They are bang in the middle of my background.
 We were raised in one of the most privileged generations in history.
 The notion that we have been left behind by a liberal elite who dictate to us is disingenuous to say the least.
 Apart from their obvious xenophobia the disgruntled are simply pissed that others have more than they do.
 Unlike me, a low-rent creative who can barely pay the bills, most of them are relatively well off enjoying luxuries their ancestry could never have imagined.
 Globalisation may have been flawed but it bestowed huge benefits on them: cheap food and materials, technology, generally high levels of employment and for the great majority an absence of war.